May 16, 2025

 D2C E-Commerce

-As more D2C brands compete for the same audiences on Meta and Google, customer acquisition costs keep rising.
+Indian D2C brands face a specific challenge.
+They can acquire customers through Meta and Google ads, but customer acquisition costs keep rising as more brands compete for the same audiences.
+At some point, paid acquisition alone stops making economic sense.
 Organic search is the escape hatch.
 A D2C skincare brand that ranks for "best vitamin C serum for Indian skin" does not pay for every click.
-That is a fundamentally different unit economics story.

 AI Search Is Here